cuppa-joe/dsame/README.md

 * SASMEX/SARMEX, a Mexican system for seismic alerts, is not implemented due to lack of documentation.
 * A correct and complete list of ICAO location codes used by the National Weather Service messages is not available.
 * Location detection may not be reliable for some locations with duplicate SAME codes
+* Date and time information may not be accurate when decoding old messages or messages from another time zone